winggundamth/openstack-ansible-backup/README.md

 OpenStack Ansible backup
 =========

 Role to backup operation for OpenStack-Ansible installation.
 This role will run on deploy node.
 It will backup data on container then synchronize backup files to deploy node.
+Then it will put this task to cron job.

 Requirements
 ------------